top of page

 STRASBOURG

-Our hotel in the Old Town: Hotel Rohan which was right beside Cathédrale Notre-Dame de Strasbourg
+Photos: Our hotel in the Old Town: Hotel Rohan which was right beside Cathédrale Notre-Dame de Strasbourg

 YOU'VE GOTTA SEE...